 - It seems like your IT budget is simply never enough.

 I know, Salesforce is primarily known as a sales platform for helping businesses close deals and manage their customers.
 So how is it going to help you with these issues?
-Well, standard (or “out-of-the-box”) Salesforce wasn’t particularly built with nonprofits in mind, you’re right.
+Well, you’re right.
+Standard (or “out-of-the-box”) Salesforce wasn’t particularly built with nonprofits in mind.
 At its core, it provides Sales, Communications, Customer Service, Lead Management, Reporting, and Account-Based Relationship Management.
 Which just shows that it was initially designed for businesses.
 But it turns out that it can also be pretty handy for nonprofits now, too — thanks to Salesforce’s Nonprofit Success Pack (SNSP).

 The Salesforce Nonprofit Success Pack

-The SNSP version of Salesforce allows you to bring together your constituent and program data all in one place, so you can get a total view of the impact of your organisation.
+The NPSP for Salesforce allows you to bring together your constituent and program data all in one place, so you can get a total view of the impact of your organisation.
 Instead of focusing on Sales, Communications, Customer Service, Lead Management, Reporting, and Account-Based Relationship Management, it focuses on Fundraising, Communications, Case Management, Volunteer Management, Reporting, and Household-based relationship management.

 Accounts, contacts, and opportunities are still the major building blocks of course.
 It’s said that each NPSP account represents a household, and each household can be associated with multiple donors (contacts) and donations (opportunities).
 Since nonprofits may need to track more than donors, they can use contacts to manage all kinds of people data — members, volunteers, clients, board members, the lot!

 Of course, one size doesn’t fit all when it comes to nonprofits.
-Luckily, Salesforce offers their standard Salesforce features, as well as the ability to tweak and customise any feature to meet your organisation’s unique needs.
+Luckily, Salesforce offers its standard Salesforce features, as well as the flexibility to tweak and customise any feature to meet your organisation’s unique needs.
 Once you’ve learned how to adapt Salesforce’s standard and custom features, you’ll be able to work more efficiently, engage your community in a smarter way, and really prove your impact.

 What can I do with The Salesforce Nonprofit Success pack?

-Here’s what Salesforce have listed as the main features of the NPSP:
+Here’s what Salesforce has listed as the main features of the NPSP:

 - Raise funds